MaramAlossaimi/MaramAlossaimi/content/summer school:workshops/summer schools/index.md

 2. The virtual $K$-Theory and Representation Theory from 19 to 23 July 2021.
 3. The virtual finite and infinite-dimensional meeting on Lie groupoids, Poisson geometry and integrability workshop from 16 to 20 August 2021.
-4. The power of women in deep learning workshop in Isaac Newton Institute, Cambridge from 22 to 23 November 2021.
-I also presented my poster with the title ’Possion algebras I’.